 Agencies that are unable to schedule a trip in advance and meet the above criteria (i.e., shelters, hospitals) may send pass request form in the link below to the contacts listed on it.

 Eligible groups receive up to 80 free Exhibit Halls admissions per school year, subject to availability of funding.

-Free Exhibit Halls admission does not include ticketed offerings such as 3-D shows, Butterfly Garden, IMAX films, or Planetarium shows.
+Free Exhibit Halls admission does not include ticketed offerings such as 4-D Theater shows (Coming late summer), Butterfly Garden, IMAX films, or Planetarium shows.
 If you are interested in these add-ons, let us know at the time of reservation as funding is sometimes available.
 If there is no funding available, a rate of $6.00 – $8.00 per person will be charged for the first extra, and $3.50 – $4.50 per person for each additional show.